The Affairs of Anatol: Plot

 Anatol and Vivian return to the city, where Vivian plans to leave her husband for his perceived infidelity.
 The two separately go out to enjoy the nightlife and forgot their troubles.
-Anatol meets Satan Synne (Daniels), an infamously devilish performer.
-He offers to go home with her, but she only accepts after receiving a telephone call from a Dr. Johnston (Hall).
+Anatol meets Satan Synne, an infamously devilish performer.
+He offers to go home with her, but she only accepts after receiving a telephone call from a Dr. Johnston.
 At Synne's apartment, she offers Anatol a drink that impairs judgment and asks him for three thousand dollars.
 After she faints upon receiving another call from Dr. Johnston, it is revealed that Synne's immoral lifestyle is only a means to gather money to pay for expensive surgeries for her husband, a dying World War I veteran.
 Anatol gives her the three thousand dollars and leaves as she falls to her knees in prayer.

 Anatol returns home, finding that Vivian is still out on the town.
-She eventually returns with his best friend Max Runyon (Dexter), whom she has been spending more time with while her husband is busy.
+She eventually returns with his best friend Max Runyon, whom she has been spending more time with while her husband is busy.
 When Max is evasive about whether she has been unfaithful, Anatol convinces Singh (who is leaving the United States) to hypnotize Vivian into truthfully answering the question of whether she has been.
 Ultimately, Anatol decides that he trusts his wife too much to accuse her of cheating and breaks the trance.
 The two happily embrace and kiss.